Ahmed-Nadyy/MovieApp-using-TypeScript/README.md

-# Movie Application
+# MovieApp-using-TypeScript

 ## Overview

-The **Movie Application** is a React-based web app that fetches and displays trending movies and TV shows using The Movie Database (TMDb) API.
+The **MovieApp-using-TypeScript** is a React-based web app that fetches and displays trending movies and TV shows using The Movie Database (TMDb) API.
 The application features a modern and responsive design powered by Material-UI (MUI) and interactive elements managed with Mightymeld.

 ## Screenshot